Seeing Straight: Document Orientation Detection for Efficient OCR: OCR Rotation Benchmark (ORB)

 \section{OCR Rotation Benchmark (ORB)}

 To address the lack of standardized benchmarks for rotation correction in OCR pipelines, we introduce OCR-Rotation-Bench (ORB), a new benchmark for evaluating OCR robustness to image rotations.
 ORB comprises two subsets: one for English-language documents (ORB-En) and another for multilingual Indic scripts (ORB-Indic).
-Both the datasets are \textit{evenly} distributed across four canonical rotation angles,
+Both the datasets are \textit{evenly} distributed across either four or twelve rotation angles, enabling balanced evaluation without any orientation bias.